transfer-agent-protocol/tap-cap-table/README.md

 In our architecture, each transaction is mapped to an external library, which ensures bytecode limits are never met.

-In order to deploy these libraries, ensure you have anvil running.
-Then `run yarn build` inside of the root directory.
+To deploy these libraries:

+1. Ensure you have Anvil running in the /chain directory
+2. Then, inside of the root directory run `yarn build`

-This might take a couple of minutes, since each library is being deployed one at a time using a dependency graph that's generated with the command.
+This will build all libraries and will take at least 5 minutes to complete.
+Each library is being deployed one at a time using a dependency graph that's generated with the command.

 ## Running the cap table server